 Localized over-hunting, including that by the army in remote outposts is a major threat in India.

-Limited range and low numbers make Blue Sheep vulnerable to poaching and habitat loss in Pakistan.
+Limited range and low numbers make Bharal vulnerable to poaching and habitat loss in Pakistan.
 When access to the Shimshal valley is opened by construction of a jeep road, the species will most probably come under increased hunting pressure.
 (According to geo.tv the road into the valley opened in 2004.)

 In China, Bharals are present within a number of large protected areas: